SoumyaSagnik/Extended-Notes/topics/Context Api/readme.md

 # Context Api

-First we need to inport { createContext } from react.
+First we need to import { createContext } from react.

 We then have to create a context for every group of components that you would like to be accessible throughout the application.